We Take On Sexual Harassment Cases

 Both state and federal laws protect employees against sexual harassment.

-Title VII of the Civil Rights Acts of 1964 makes discrimination on the basis of sex unlawful.
-Under Title VII, sexual harassment is actually one form of sex discrimination.
+Title VII of the Civil Rights Act of 1964 makes discrimination on the basis of sex unlawful.
+Under Title VII, sexual harassment is one form of sex discrimination.

 In California, the Fair Employment and Housing Act (FEHA) explicitly makes sexual harassment unlawful.
 The FEHA generally provides more protection and damages for employees.